inno-devops-labs/F23-intro-course-labs/lab3/GitResetPractice.md

 The following outputs were observed:

 ```
-HEAD is now at abcd123 Commit message
+HEAD is now at c3d3655 Lab1 & Lab2
 ```

 **Explanation:** The `--hard` option moved the HEAD and the branch pointer to the commit before the last two commits (`HEAD~2`).
 All changes from the undone commits, both in the staging area and the working directory, are discarded.
 The working directory is now reverted to the state of the specified commit.